Have you been noticing an influx in mainstream media coverage on the link between marijuana and cancer treatment lately?

 Cancer is a buzzword that news media execs pronounce “cha-ching.”
 The public is absolutely inundated by stories about the disease.

-And yet, what is quite possibly the most important cancer story ever has been just sort of half-assedly thrown out there to the public with no major media coverage whatsoever.
+And yet, what is quite possibly the most important cancer story ever has been just sort of thrown out there to the public with no major media coverage whatsoever.

 There are several reasons for that.
 For one, marijuana as anything but a laziness-inducing, horrible drug doesn’t fit the popular narrative.